-This section provides you with information on the legal system in The Netherlands.
+This page provides you with information about the judicial system in the Netherlands.

 Sources of law